keanekwa/Optiver-Ready-Trader-Go/README.md

 ## How to Run the Model(s)

-To run Ready Trader Go, you'll need Python version 3.11 or above and [PySide6](https://pypi.org/project/PySide6/).
+You'll need Python version 3.11 or above and [PySide6](https://pypi.org/project/PySide6/) for the GUI.
 To install PySide6, you can run:
 ```
 pip3 install PySide6
 ```